Ayms/node-Tor/README.md

 To identify the remote peer the certificate used for the DTLS connection is signed by the ID private key of the remote peer, A receives this certificate and the ID certificate, it checks that indeed the link certificate is correctly signed (as well as the ID certificate), therefore A is sure to talk to the peer with whom it has established the DTLS connection.

 Chunk size : 1024 B (2x512 B, < payload of IP, UDP, DTLS, and SCTP protocols ~1150 B - unreliable mode)

+TBD: this chunk size seems too small but is advised by WebRTC empiric uses regarding packet loss possibilities.

 Window size: 501760 B - NBLOCKS=490 blocks